Wu Song: Becoming an outlaw

-After fleeing Mengzhou, Wu Song runs into Sun Erniang and Zhang Qing again, who advise him to go to Mount Twin Dragons to join the outlaw band there.
-Sun suggests that he disguise as an untonsured Buddhist pilgrim to avoid being recognised since his wanted notice bearing his portrait is posted everywhere.
-Earlier on, Sun had butchered a Buddish pilgrim, who left behind a Buddhist robe, a necklace of skulls, a headband and a pair of broadswords.
-Wu Song puts on the robe and lets down his hair, as Buddhist pilgrims do, thus concealing the exile tattoo on his face.
-He is thenceforth nicknamed "Pilgrim".
+After fleeing Mengzhou, Wu Song heads to Cross Slope to find Sun Erniang and Zhang Qing, who advise him to take shelter with the outlaw band at Mount Twin Dragons (二龍山).
+The couple helps Wu Song disguise himself as an untonsured Buddhist pilgrim following the dhūtaguṇa path to avoid being recognised since the authorities have put up wanted notices with his portrait in the vicinity.
+Wu Song changes his appearance after putting on a Buddhist robe, necklace of skulls, and headband, and letting down his hair to conceal the convict tattoo on his face.
+He also obtains a pair of broadswords, and is henceforth nicknamed "Pilgrim".